NukeJS/portfolio/content/blog/create-a-rest-crud-api-using-express-and-mongodb.md

 npm init
 ```

-This will ask you a some questions:
+This will ask you some questions:

 ```
 package name: (api)